Not so many years ago, I turned 60.

 Big deal.
 Most people will sooner or later.

-But I wanted for my birthday was a family trip, a place I’d never been to.
+But I wanted for my birthday was a family trip to a place I’d never visited.
 In this case, the Wings Over the Rockies Museum in Denver (a stone’s throw away from Buckley Air Force Base – in fact, it used to be part of it).

-And a myriad of aircraft inside to include a F-14 Tomcat and a B-1:
+Like most air museums, there’s a plethora of aircraft inside to include a F-14 Tomcat and a B-1 bomber.

 One thing I thought was cool was an F-4 Phantom with my wife’s name on the side.

-The most interesting was an exhibit of life sized bronzes.
+The most interesting thing at the museum was an exhibit of life sized bronzes.
 A group of WW II pilots being briefed on the morning mission.
 And standing behind them were the ghosts of several fallen comrades.
-The artist was one of 14 men who trained together, fought together, and at the end of WW II, there were only two left.
-When the other one passed, he’d made a promise to do something to help them be remembered.
+The artist was one of fourteen men who trained together and fought together.
+At the the end of WW II, there were only two of the original fourteen left.
+When the other survivor passed away, he’d made a promise to do something to help them be remembered.

-I’ll be reviewing it sometime in the future.
+I’ll be reviewing it sometime in the future after I acquire and read it.

 Here’s a few shots:

-This is one that was really haunting.
+This one above is the pair of statues that haunts me.
 It’s two men, one was the wingman of the other.
-The one with his head bowed was new, and he zigged when he should have zagged and crashed right into his buddy, costing them both their lives.
+The one with his head bowed was a new, inexperienced pilot.
+During combat he zigged when he should have zagged and crashed right into his buddy, costing them both their lives.
 According to the artist, he is being consoled by the man he killed that “Things happen and go wrong and we shouldn’t blame ourselves”

-The pilot touching the shoulder of another represents the recent loss of a good friend.
+The pilot above is touching the shoulder of another represents the recent loss of a good friend.
 You can’t stop just because a friend has passed.
-But the ghost of the friend is still trying to comfort is buddies.
+But the ghost of the friend is still trying to comfort his buddy.

-One thing that the artist did point out is that there’s open spaces on the benches.
-While the bronzes aren’t supposed to represent any particular persons, he made it out alive and so no effort was made to include one to represent himself.
+One thing that the artist pointed out is that there’s open spaces on the benches.
+While the bronzes aren’t supposed to represent any particular persons, he made it out alive and so no effort was made to include a statue to represent him.

 Last but not least, a video of it all: